deepgram-devs/twilio-voice-searchable-log/README.md

 # Searchable Phone Call Dashboard with Twilio and Deepgram

 Store Twilio phone call transcripts and search with a web dashboard.
+This project accompanies a blog post available at <https://developers.deepgram.com/blog/2021/12/twilio-crm-log-js/>

 ## Setup